inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 }
 ```

-In other words, `delegate` changes the context of the execution pipeline to be at the level where it is defined in the compilation.Using the new context, the pipeline defined in the `action` property is executed.
+In other words, `delegate` changes the context of the execution pipeline to be at the level where it is defined in the compilation.
+Using the new context, the pipeline defined in the `action` property is executed.

 When the `delegate` action returns, the context is restored and any subsequent actions will be executed in the context that was there before.